Asthma Exacerbations Model¶

 control level constant calculated from the Control Model |

-To calculate the \(\beta_i\) values, we consider the discrete random variable \(S\), which is the severity of an asthma exacerbation, and the continuous random variable \(R\), which is the rate of exacerbations per year.
+To calculate the \(\beta_i\) values, we consider the discrete random variable \(S\), which is the severity of an asthma exacerbation, and the continuous random variable \(R\), which is the rate of exacerbations per time interval.

 Calibration¶